Anotherafael/CustomerSegmentation/README.md

 5. There is a substantial negative correlation between income and having children at home, indicating that consumers with higher incomes typically have fewer or no children, and vice versa.

 6. Spending on pricey goods like wine and meat is positively correlated with income.
-Given that higher-income consumers typically buy these things more frequently, this association seems sense.
+Given that higher-income consumers typically buy these things more frequently.

 7. Income and catalogue and in-store purchases have a high positive correlation, whereas monthly online visits and income have a negative correlation.
 This emphasises how crucial it is to improve higher-income customers' catalogue and in-store shopping experiences.